Updated September 13, 2023

 Finalize Your Storage Plan

-If you have created piles for donation or garage collection, remove these items with your project partner.
+If you have created piles for donation or garbage collection, remove these items with your project partner.
+These items can be stored in your garage, basement, spare bedroom, or mudroom if you need a reminder to take these items on your way out the door.

 You’re then left with a clean attic and a pile of items you’d like to keep in it.